saxess-software/DataFactory-Knowledge-Center/3a. DataFactory - Installation and Update/Installation and Update ExcelClient/How to create an ID file.md

 3. copy the key of the templatestore from folger "Keys" to "IDs"
 4. change the file extension form *.pfk to *.pfc
 5. open the file using an editor and delete all lines except "User" and "Password"
+6. the passwort must be encoded to Base64 format (use for example <https://www.base64encode.org/>)